 Standard Level Only

 External Assessment 75%

 Paper 1 : Receptive skills (1 hour 30 minutes)

 Understanding of four written texts.

 Text-handling exercises.
 (40 marks) 30 %

 Paper 2: Productive skills (1 hour):

 Two compulsory writing exercises.
 (25 marks)

 Section A (7 marks): One question to be answered from a choice of two.

 Section B (18 marks): One question to be answered from a choice of three.

 25 %

 Written Assignment:

 Receptive and productive skills

-A piece of writing, 200-350 words, demonstrating intercultural understanding and written in the target language.
-(20 marks) 20 % 25 %
+A piece of writing, 200-350 words, demonstrating intercultural understanding and wr itten in the

+target language.
+(20 marks) 20 %

+Internal Assessment 25 %

+Individual oral (25 marks)

+Three-part oral IA

+• Part 1: Presentation of a visual stimulus (from a choice of two) by the student.

+• Part 2: Follow-up questions on the visual stimulus.

+• Part 3: General conversation including at least two questions on the written assignmen t.
+25%